mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 The visualized lobes indicate the antenna gain.
-At any given direction, the distance between the node and the boundary of the lobe shape depends on the gain at that direction.
-The gain can be visualized on a linear or a logarithmic scale (default).
+At any given direction, the distance between the node and the boundary of the lobe shape is a (linear or logarithmic, the default being the latter) function of the gain in that direction.
+Details of the mapping can be tuned with the visualizer's parameters.
-The visualizer indicates the 0 dB gain and the maximum gain with dashed circles on the radiation pattern figure.
+Dashed circles indicate the 0 dB gain and the maximum gain on the radiation pattern figure.

 The visualization is actually a cross-section of the 3D radiation pattern.
 By default, the cross-section plane is perpendicular to the current viewing angle, in the global coordinate system (however, one can specify other planes in the antenna's local coordinate system).

-The shape and size of the antenna lobe figure is determined by the characteristics of the antenna, but also by the parameters of the visualizer.
-Thus the visualization is an approximate representation of the antenna's radiation pattern.
-Depending on the visualizer's parameters, some fine details of the pattern might be visible, while others might not.
-There are several visualizer parameters for fine-tuning the visualized radiation pattern.

-The antenna lobe figure is made up of circular arcs, the radiuses of which depend on a base radius, and the gain evaluated at certain angles.
-By default, the visualizer evaluates the gain at every 10 degrees, but the evaluation can be made more fine-grained.
-The size of the arcs at the intermittent angles are interpolated.

 For a more in-dept overview of antenna lobe visualization, read the :ref:`corresponding section <ug:sec:visualization:radio-state>` in the INET User's Guide.